lukecarr/trophies/README.md

 ### `RAWG_API_KEY`

-The [RAWG API][rawg] is used by Trophies.gg to obtain accompanying metadata for games, including background images, Metacritic scores, and genre information.
+The [RAWG API][rawg] is used by Trophies.gg to obtain accompanying game metadata, including background images, Metacritic scores, and genre information.

-Using the link above, you can sign up for a free account and obtain an API key that is limited 20K requests per month.
+Using the link above, you can sign up for a free account and obtain an API key limited to 20K requests per month.

 > Trophies.gg caches results from the RAWG API in an effort to reduce API consumption (and keep you within their free tier limits).